rust-lang/book/second-edition/nostarch/chapter10.md

 Listing 10-6: A `Point` struct that holds `x` and `y` values of type `T`

-The syntax is similar to using generics in function definitions.
-First, we have to declare the name of the type parameter within angle brackets just after the name of the struct.
-Then we can use the generic type in the struct definition where we would specify concrete data types.
+The syntax for using generics in struct definitions is similar to that used in function definitions.
+First, we declare the name of the type parameter inside angle brackets just after the name of the struct.
+Then we can use the generic type in the struct definition where we would otherwise specify concrete data types.

-Note that because we’ve only used one generic type in the definition of `Point`, what we’re saying is that the `Point` struct is generic over some type `T`, and the fields `x` and `y` are *both* that same type, whatever it ends up being.
-If we try to create an instance of a `Point` that has values of different types, as in Listing 10-7, our code won’t compile:
+Note that because we’ve only used one generic type to define `Point`, this says that the `Point` struct is generic over some type `T`, and the fields `x` and `y` are *both* that same type, whatever that type may be.
+This means that if we create an instance of a `Point` that has values of different types, as in Listing 10-7, our code won’t compile:

 Filename: src/main.rs